outdreamer/build-a-cure-1/README.md

 	15. what is the actual workflow to use this?

+		- the program steps include the following:

-		1. first check the output of the program (pattern indexes, concept definitions, etc) to see if it can be used as an input filter for a new problem (the system filters below are some of the outputs of this program)
+			1. check pre-existing output of the program (pattern indexes, concept definitions, etc) to see if it can be used as an input filter for a new problem (the system filters below are some of the outputs of this program) to break the problem into solved problems

-		2. then select a solution strategy & starting point
+			2. if it isn't composable with solved problems, but the problem type is still identifiable, then select a solution strategy & starting point

 			3. then select threshold metrics to switch between strategies

 			4. then execute the solution strategies, checking at various threshold points for problem-solution match

 			5. if no match found for one strategy, switch to other strategies

 			6. if no matches found across all strategies, switch to uncertainty description patterns & methods

 			7. output either insights found, problem-solution match, or uncertainties that need to be resolved (gather more data, answer this question, etc)

+			8. store any info objects found that arent already in indexes (insights, patterns, problem-solution matches, interfaces, functions)